 You can make your request by post to:

 Lancashire Fire and Rescue Service

 We will respond to FOIA requests within 20 working days of receiving the request.
 If we are unable to do this we will contact you to explain why there is a delay and to let you know when you can expect a response.

-If you have recently made an FOI request and you are unhappy with the information that you have received, you may wish to make an appeal or request a review of our decision.
-If you wish to do this, you should write to the Information Management Department at LFRS Headquarters or by email to email@example.com
+If you have recently made an FOIA request and you are unhappy with the information that you have received, you may wish to request a review of our decision.
+If you wish to do this, you should write to the Knowledge and Information Officer at the address above or by email to email@example.com

 The Environmental Information Regulations 2004 give individuals the right to access environmental information that public authorities hold and requires the authorities to make such information available to the public by electronic means which is easily accessible; and take reasonable steps to organise the information relevant to its functions with a view to the active and systematic dissemination to the public of the information.

 If you wish to make a request for Information under the Regulations, you can do so in the following ways: